Golden Days (play): 1920 tryout and opening engagement

 According to critic Percy Hammond, author Kenneth Grahame objected to the original title lest it be mistaken for his 1895 work The Golden Age.
 It was renamed to Golden Days, evocative of a 1907 popular song.
 With Patricia Collinge now cast as the lead, Golden Days had one private and two public "dress rehearsals" at The Oliver, a theater in South Bend, Indiana, on March 20, 1920.
 The private showing was at midnight (Note: A reporter who attended the early morning tryout said the performers came into the theater from the lobby.
 Patricia Collinge was too short to climb over the footlights onto the stage and so director Frederick Stanhope had to lift her up.) for newspapermen.
 (Note: Producer Tyler had been an apprentice printer on newspapers as a boy.)
 This was followed by a public matinee that afternoon, and an evening show.
 The youthfulness of the plays characters was emphasized in this college town, while a local reviewer mentioned Collinge's voice still retained a slight hint of her Dublin origin.
-Her leading man, Norval Keedwell, was considered "most satifactory" as was the supporting cast, while the plot limitations were overlooked in favor of its lack of vulgar suggestion.
+Her leading man, Norval Keedwell, was considered "most satisfactory" as was the supporting cast, while the plot limitations were overlooked in favor of its lack of vulgar suggestion.

 The production then moved to the Powers' Theatre in Chicago, where it opened on March 22, 1920.
 Critic Percy Hammond recognized the charm of Patricia Collinge's performance but was dismissive of the play, calling it "a crude little knick-knack" cobbled together for the purpose of idolizing the leading lady.
 However, he recognized its appeal to the audience on opening night The play continued at the Powers' Theatre until April 12, 1920, when it shifted to the Blackstone Theatre.
 The production wound up its engagement at the Blackstone Theater on June 19, 1920, done in by the summer heat.